My Five Favorite Tracy McGrady Moments

 T-MAC’S LETTER TO MICHAEL JORDAN

-In 2004, I also made this pretty bizarre tribute to McGrady (as well as the film Kill Bill) and 10 years later it remains the most bizarre tribute to T-mac on the web.
+In 2004, I also made this pretty bizarre tribute to McGrady (as well as the film Kill Bill) and 10 years later it remains the most bizarre tribute to T-mac (or probably any NBA player) on the web.